The Lego Mindstorms EV3 Color sensor can measure a

 Measure

-Measure Reflective Light Intensity Mode
+In Measure Reflective Light Intensity mode the

 Compare

-Compare Reflective Light Intensity Mode
+In Compare Reflective Intensity mode the EV3

 Ambient Light Intensity Mode